kamlekar/slim-scroll/README.md

 ###Note:

-Add some background-color to make the scroll bar visible :)
+Add a background-color to the scroll-bar element's class, to make the scroll bar visible :)

 ###How I got this thought: